-The packed bag should include back-up medical supplies, cash, and copies of important documents, such as insurance cards, emergency phone numbers, and a list of prescriptions or medications.
-(Tip: It’s a good idea to give copies of these to another person in case you’re not able to access them.)
+The packed bag should include back-up medical supplies and cash.
+You should also have copies of insurance cards, phone numbers, and a list of prescriptions.
+(Tip: Upload these to the cloud, and give copies to another person in case cell service is down and you’re not able to access them.)

-In addition, make sure you have supplies such as flashlights and extra batteries, and hand-crank or solar-powered radio, and first aid supplies.
+For power failures, make sure you have flashlights and extra batteries, a solar-powered radio, and first aid supplies.
+Keep in mind that medicines such as insulin may need refrigeration.
 And don’t forget to pack supplies for pets!

-This way your utility company can contact you in case of an emergency, and if your loved one is on oxygen or depends on life-saving equipment that uses electricity, emergency personnel and rescuers will know to prioritize your loved one’s evacuation accordingly.
+If your loved one is on oxygen or depends on life-saving equipment that uses electricity, emergency personnel and rescuers will know to prioritize your loved one’s evacuation accordingly.
 Be sure to register even if utilities are included in your rent and you are not billed directly by the power company.

 Be sure everyone knows what to do in a disaster or crisis, and knows where the emergency kits are located.
-Your emergency plan should include knowing your hurricane evacuation zone and nearby shelter centers, deciding where to meet network members and how to get there, and how you will communicate if normal methods become unavailable.
+Your emergency plan should include what to do if you are unable to get to your loved one’s home, knowing your hurricane evacuation zone and nearby shelter centers, deciding where to meet network members and how to get there, and how you will communicate if normal methods become unavailable.